Please register now so you are approved to bid when auction starts.

 Buyers registering to bid via Saleroom.com and East Bristol Auctions own website will register to bid initially by entering an email address ( subject to validating) a current address of residence along with a valid debit or credit card that details will be matched against each other to verify your identity and to protect us from theft and fraud, complying with AML laws.
 Successful bidders of items over £10000 using internet bidding will be sent an email after purchase asking for these, which includes details on what kind of documents we can accept.
 Please note, in some instances, if we are unable to verify your identity as a bidder on items of a value over £10000, we will possibly not be able to process your bid and it may be cancelled as a result.
 Once your identity has been verified, we will inform you via email.

 Buyers submitting telephone bidding requests and commission bids prior to the auction will also be subject to the above requirements and document requests prior to bidding thus satisfying both East Bristol Auctions and the current regulations for the Money Laundering Act .

 East Bristol Auctions will be required by law to meet current compliance requirements for example, under UK AML (anti-money laundering) HMRC laws, or individual countries customs laws and regulations and disclose this information

-Bidding: In-person bidding is not available at this auction.
-You can bid online across one of the many platforms that host our auction.
-Highest bid when the timer runs down, wins!
+Bidding: In-person bidding is not available at this auction - this is an online-only timed sale, which means the person with the highest bid when the time runs out, wins the lot.
+You can bid online across one of the many platforms that host our sales.

 Please Note - whilst visiting us, our kitchen will remain closed to members of the public.
 It is recommended that customers bring their own refreshments where needed.